Kathleen Staudt: Career

-Following the completion of her doctorate, Staudt moved to the University of Texas at El Paso in 1977.
-In the early 1980s, she was the coordinator of the Women's Studies Program there.
+Following the completion of her doctorate, Staudt moved to the University of Texas at El Paso (UTEP) in 1977.
+During the late 1970s, she was studying agricultural extension in Africa.
+In 1979, she took a leave of absence from UTEP to work for the United States Department of State for the Office of Women in Development of the Agency for International Development.
+In the early 1980s, she was the coordinator of the Women's Studies Program at UTEP.
+In the mid 80s, she served as assistant dean for the College of Liberal Arts.
 Between 1998 and 2008, she founded and directed the Center for Civic Engagement.
 She has also worked extensively with the United Nations.
 This has included UNRISD on multilateral and bilateral technical assistance strategies to mainstream women, the UN Division for the Advancement of Women on "Technical Assistance and Mainstreaming Women" (1995) and "Equality in High-Level Political Decision Making" (1989), and the UN Development Programme, Background Paper, "Political Representation: Engendering Democracy" (1995).
+In the early to mid 90s she created a research team to survey neighborhoods in El Paso and Ciudad Juarez in order to understand economic and gender disparities in various households.
+Staudt retired as the endowed professor of Western Hemispheric Trade Policy Studies at UTEP in 2017.
+In 2019, Staudt was awarded a Lifetime Achievement Award from the Association of Borderland Studies (ABS).
+She is also an organizer for the Community First Coalition.